 Late June through early September will be the easiest time to hike The Narrows with children.
 The temperatures will be at their warmest and the water levels should be safer after the spring runoff subsides.

 Choose a clear day with little danger of rain.
 Flash floods can occur with little warning, and hikers have been killed by floods.
 Check with the Ranger Desk at the Visitor Center before you go to get updated information about conditions on the hike.

 You can hike the Narrows at other times of year, including winter.
 You’ll need to contact a local outfitter to rent the right gear, and perhaps go with a guide.
 You’ll be rewarded with smaller crowds.

 Take the Zion Canyon shuttle to the last stop, Temple of Sinewava.
 Hike the 1-mile Riverwalk trail to its end.
 The Narrows begins at the end of the Riverwalk trail.

 The river is the trail.
 You won’t have to spend all your time in the water, but walking in the river some of the time is unavoidable.

 Walk into the river and hike as far as you like, then turn around and come back.
 It is possible to hike the entire 16 miles of The Narrows with a permit, starting at Chamberlain’s Ranch and finishing at the Riverwalk trail.
-However, the scenery at the bottom is spectacular, and I have never been disappointed by just hiking 2 or 3 miles in and out.
+However, the scenery at the bottom is spectacular, and I have never been disappointed by hiking just 1-2 miles in and out.